AlexBecalick/MOSAIK/README.md

 ⭐ New: FOVs Stitching and Resegmentation with MOSAIK Stitch CosMx Field of Views (FOVs) and resegment your samples (CosMx and Xenium support) using MOSAIK's enhanced pipeline.
 The workflow preprocesses images, applies Cellpose-SAM for segmentation, and uses geometric features to automatically remove artifacts.
 These features can be found in ``src/resegmentation`` folder.

+**Update 24/11/2025**: Two new jupyter notebook have been upload to `notebooks/..` to replicate the analysis done in the arXiv preprint for both CosMx and Xenium.
+The data can be downloaded at the following links: [DOI 10.5281/zenodo.15365592](https://zenodo.org/records/17700741)

-**Update**: The Xenium reader has been updated in order to be aligned with the new naming of the channels in the morphology_focus folder.
+**Update 03/11/2025**: The Xenium reader has been updated in order to be aligned with the new naming of the channels in the morphology_focus folder.
 This update solve the following error:
 ```diff
 - ValueError: Expected files in the morphology focus directory to be named as morphology_focus_0000.ome.tif to morphology_focus_0003.ome.tif, found {'ch0000_dapi.ome.tif', 'ch0001_atp1a1_cd45_e-cadherin.ome.tif', 'ch0003_alphasma_vimentin.ome.tif', 'ch0002_18s.ome.tif'}
 ```